STRATEGIC THINKING WEEKLY

 3. You say "I just..." when explaining

-"I just make videos."
+"I just talk to people."
 "I just write."
 "I just figure it out."
 These phrases signal unconscious competence.
 Something systematic is happening beneath the surface.

 4. You can do it tired or distracted